haskell-org/summer-of-haskell/content/faq.md

 ### How does the program work?
-Newcomers are mentored by experienced contributors, and learn how to work with open-source and improve their ability to write Haskell code.
-No previous open source experience is needed to attend the program as a would-to-be contributor, however you need to have some knowledge of writing Haskell code.
+Newcomers are mentored by experienced contributors, and learn how to work with open source software development and improve their ability to write Haskell code.
+No previous open source experience is needed to participate in the program as a contributor, however you need to have some knowledge of writing Haskell code.
 The program is addressed to everyone; there's no need to be a student.
-All the contributors are paid for their work; even if the work is unfinished or the produced code won't be used in the future, you will get a stipend.
+All the contributors will receive a stipend for their work, even if the work is unfinished or the produced code won't be used in the future.
 The program is run entirely online.

 ---